comp590-19s/comp590-19s.github.io/docs/guided-reading-questions.md

 On Mac, open Finder and nagivate to the directory where your `comp-unc-vm` was setup.
 You should see a PDF file there.

 Read over your PDF and make any changes by repeating the process above.
 Upload it to Gradescope once complete.

+## Backing up Your Work

+After you've completed exercises in lecture or worked on GRQs, you should add the changes you made to a commit and push that commit to your private repository.
+The workflow will generally look like this:

+    git status

+This shows you all of the files that have changed since your last commit.
+Next you'll add the files you want to commit.

+    git add <file you want to commit>
+    git add <file you want to commit>
+    # ... add all the changed files you want
+    git status

+When the `git status` command completes you should see files ready to be committed.
+To make a commit, which is like a saved checkpoint of your project, run the `commit` command:

+    git commit -m "<some description of the work you just completed>"

+Finally, to push your work to your private GitHub fork:

+    git push origin master

+Notice here `origin` is the name of your personal, forked repository.